InderJagdeo/ListView-With-Combine-MVVM/README.md

 # LiveView-With-Combine-MVVM
-Created simple list view example with Combine framework &amp; MVVM design pattern in swift language
+Created a simple 'List View' example to show the list of users and their details with the Combine framework and MVVM architecture.

+Technologies used:
+  1. Framework: UIKit, AVFoundation, Combine
+  2. Architecture: MVVM Architecture.